fmarcelinoPT/my-freakin-homelab/README.md

     # Create empty file to set security
     touch /home/ansiblebot/.ssh/authorized_keys

-    # ensure the directory ir owned by the new user
+    # ensure the directory is owned by the new user
     chown -R ansiblebot:ansiblebot /home/ansiblebot/.ssh

     # make sure only the new user has permissions